vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

 - `theme/enhanceApp.js`: Theme level enhancements.

 ::: warning Note
-When you publish your theme as an NPM package, if you don't have any theme configuration, that means you don't have `theme/index.js`, you'll need to set the `"main"` field  to `layouts/Layout.vue` in `package.json`, only in this way VuePress can correctly resolve the theme.
+When you publish your theme as an npm package, if you don’t have any theme configuration, that means you don’t have `theme/index.js`, you’ll need to set the `"main"` field  to `layouts/Layout.vue` in `package.json`, only in this way VuePress can correctly resolve the theme.
 ```json
 {
   ...